nizamphoenix/govt-hack-2020/README.md

 ### Teamname : Augurs
 ### Challenge: [Data Driven IoT Insights for sustainable communities](https://hackerspace.govhack.org/challenges/data_driven_iot_insights_for_sustainable_communities)
 An attempt is made to address pandemics like the COVID-19 by presaging the public well ahead in time by leveraging IoT through continuous environmental monitoring.
 Also, similar measures can be employed to take precautionary steps for preventing or abating catastrophes like the Australian bushfires 2019-20 or the recent accident in Lebanon.
 The challenge is expounded in three steps: context, problem definition, and solution.
 ### 1.Context:-
-- TinyML edge computing and blockchain
-- Install devices in factories where chemicals are made like recent lebanon accident and check for meteorological factors like temperature of room and automatically alert relevant authorities.
-- To be prepared for pandemics like corona
      **Reference**: All the information and images below are credited to [netflix documentary](https://www.netflix.com/au/title/81273378)
   - There are about 1.5M viruses in the wild that are not known to us, and  have the potential to jump into the human realm and causing pandemics like the COVID19.
 Such viruses that interfere with human life to survive and thrive are called Zoonotic viruses.
   - Since decades zoonotic viruses are causing outbreaks with no vaccines for treatement.
     Ex: SARSCOV2002 and MERS2012 coronaviruses, that killed in 100s.